 2. Evolved stars:

-Low to intermediate mass stars eject 20 - 80 percent of their mass during the superwind phase at the end of the asymptotic giant branch.
+Low to intermediate mass stars eject 20 - 80 percent of their mass during the superwind phase at the end of the asymptotic giant branch of the Hertzsrpung-Russell Diagram.
 During the superwind, dust forms in the ejecta.
-[Lagadec and Zijlstra 2008]
+[Wallerstein and Knapp 1998]

 The resulting circumstellar dust reprocesses the radiation from the star and re-emits in the infrared.